GoogleCloudPlatform/terraform-cloud-client-api/app/README.md

  * `process`: a script to run the aggregate processing

 This image built using [Google Cloud's buildpacks](https://cloud.google.com/docs/buildpacks/overview) in [Cloud Build configurations](../build/images.cloudbuild.yaml), and deployed as both a Cloud Run service and a Cloud Run job using [Terraform](../infra/).

+## Language specifics

+For NodeJS, direct commands are encoded into the `package.json`, and referenced by both `makefile` and `Procfile`.